Golf Glove Buyers Guide 2025

 All Weather Gloves

 All-weather gloves are generally made of synthetic material because they breathe better and are covered in a thicker material for added warmth.
 They are designed to be moisture-resistant for golfers who play in more humid climates.
 Thermal winter golf gloves are also available for those who live in colder climates.
 They are designed with a thick thermal material and keep fingers warm.
 Another type of winter golf glove is known as a golf mitt.
 This mitt is designed to be worn over the golfer’s playing gloves to maintain heat in the winter.
-It is not designed to play with, but it keeps hands toasty between holes.
+It is not intended to play with, but it keeps hands toasty between holes.

 Women’s Fashion Gloves